 - Are You Making this Depth and Complexity Mistake?

-Note: I first wrote this piece when I was keynoting the Kentucky Association for Gifted Education conference and they asked for an article for their newsletter.
+Note: I first wrote a version of this piece when I was keynoting the Kentucky Association for Gifted Education conference and they asked for an article for their newsletter.
 If you’ve read it before, hello, Kentucky friends!